Editing & QA

 There are likely to be heavy tracked changes (where Microsoft Word is used) and many comments indicating where the meaning needs to be clarified.
 Discussion by phone or e-mail between the author and the editor is sometimes required to resolve these kinds of problems.

-Substantive Editing provides an opportunity for coaching and mentoring of the employee.
+Substantive Editing provides an ideal opportunity for coaching and mentoring of the employee.

 Send your draft document to us, and we will provide a free sample evaluation and an estimate.